 Together, RStudio’s open-source software and commercial software form a virtuous cycle: The adoption of open-source data science software at scale in organizations creates demand for RStudio’s commercial software; and the revenue from commercial software, in turn, enables deeper investment in open-source software, which benefits everyone.

-In 2019, RStudio spent over 50% of its engineering resources on open-source software, and led contributions to over 250 open-source projects, targeting a broad range of areas including the RStudio IDE; infrastructure libraries for R; numerous packages and tools to streamline data manipulation, exploration and visualization, modeling, and machine learning; and integration with external data sources.
-RStudio also sponsors or contributes to more than a dozen open-source projects led by others, and continues to invest in Ursa Labs to support the Apache Arrow project, a cross-language development platform for in-memory data aiming to maximize the benefits of modern compute hardware.
+In 2020, RStudio spent over 50% of its engineering resources on open-source software, and led contributions to over 320 open-source projects, targeting a broad range of areas including the RStudio IDE; infrastructure libraries for R; numerous packages and tools to streamline data manipulation, exploration and visualization, modeling, and machine learning; and integration with external data sources.
+RStudio also sponsors or contributes to more than a dozen open-source projects led by others, including NumFocus and the cross-language Apache Arrow project led by Ursa Computing.

 RStudio’s approach is not typical.
 Traditionally, scientific and technical computing companies created exclusively proprietary software.
 While it can provide a robust foundation for investing in product development, proprietary software can also create excessive dependency that is not good for data science practitioners and the community.
 In contrast, RStudio provides core productivity tools, packages, protocols, and file formats as open-source software so that customers aren’t overly dependent on a single software vendor.
 Additionally, while our commercial products enhance the development and use of our open-source software, they are not fundamentally required for those without the need or the ability to pay for them.